 - Turn the heat down to low and let simmer for 3 minutes.

 - Remove from heat and let sit for 5 minutes.

-To make Whole30 compliant soak 6 dates in a 1/2 cup hot water.
-Allow to sit for 5 minutes and soak.
+To make Whole30 compliant, you will need 6 dates in a 1/2 cup of hot water.
+Allow to sit for 10 minutes and soak.
 Use an inversion blender to blend the dates and water.

 - Serving Size: 11

 - Sugar: 12.7 g

 Keywords: Mustard Sauce, paleo mustard sauce, holiday sauce, gluten free mustard sauce, sauce, sauce for ham, mustard, homemade mustard